 - Categories and Criteria remain the same; entrants enter in the normal manner and are judged according to the above process

 - All entries in the Best Event Categories are ranked according to Moderated Score.
-Meeting the Finalist Threshold Score is not a requirement for becoming a State or Territory Winner.
+Meeting the Finalist Threshold Score is not a requirement for becoming a State or Territory Finalist or Winner.

-- For each category, the highest ranked event that occurred in each state or territory is awarded the State/Territory Winner
+- For each category, the two highest ranked events that occurred in each state or territory is awarded the State/Territory Finalist status

-- On the awards night; after the National Finalists and Winners are announced in each category, the state and territory winners will be displayed on screen and certificates will be available for collection during the evening
+- On the Awards night, after the National Finalists and Winners are announced in each category, the State and Territory Winners will be announced and displayed on screen.
+Certificates for State and Territory Finalists and Winners will be available for collection during the evening

 - Should a ruling be required on a matter not covered in this document, the Co-Chairs of the IIJP will make a unanimous ruling on that matter